Psycho-Oncology and Health-Related Quality of Life

 Consortium leader: Prof. Dr. Jens-Uwe Blohmer / Dr. Dorothee Speiser (Centre for Familial Breast and Ovarian Cancer, Charité).

-Consortium partners: PD Dr. Friederike Kendel (Medical Psychology, Charité); Prof. Dr. Markus Feufel (Work Science, TU).
+Consortium partners: Prof. Dr. Friederike Kendel (Medical Psychology, Charité); Prof. Dr. Markus Feufel (Work Science, TU).

 Coping strategies after diagnosis of low-risk prostate cancer